Tencent's shares slide after 'Monster Hunter: World' gets axed in China

 Shares in Tencent, which is set to report half-year earnings on Wednesday, slid more than 3 percent in morning trade, against a 0.9 percent fall in the benchmark Hang Seng share price index.

-"People are very concerned about Tencent in the short-term at the moment," said Douglas Morton, head of research in Asia at Northern Trust Capital.
+"People are very concerned about Tencent in the short-term at the moment," said Douglas Morton, head of research, Asia at Northern Trust Capital Markets.

 He said the block follows concern over Tencent's ability to monetise popular game PlayerUnknown Battleground (PUBG), which it was forced to alter last year after the regulator branded it too gory and violent.
 However, it has yet to receive a licence that would allow it to monetise the updated game.